Equibit/zArchived-supernode-upgrade/doc/README.bitcoin.source.sync.txt

 	git  ls-tree --full-tree -r HEAD

+   for both trees.

 5) Make sure the difference in the files contained in the two source tree are accounted for.
-The equibit tree should contain the extra files for the edc implementation and Thales files.
+The equibit tree should contain the extra files for documentation, the edc implementation and Thales files.

 6) For all files contained in both trees, make sure the differences make sense.
 Equibit changes to bitcoin files should be marked with